 If one of the dolls received help from another doll, they would give that doll a warm fuzzy.

-That doll would take the warm fuzzy and put it into their own bag.
+The doll who had helped would take the warm fuzzy and put it into their own bag.
 It would make them feel grateful and happy that they had helped.

 The sorcerer gave each doll a bag of cold pricklies.
 "Give these out instead," he said.